This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Please ensure you are using the current version of this document

-This is a summary of the NHS Devon CCG commissioning policy for knee arthroscopy for patients with osteoarthritis
+This is a summary of the NHS Devon commissioning policy for knee arthroscopy for patients with osteoarthritis

 Arthroscopic knee washout (lavage and debridement) is not routinely commissioned in Devon as a treatment for osteoarthritis.